 - Assume there is some number so that .

-- Give a home in the complex plane.
+- Give the complex constant a home in the complex plane.

 Let’s verify this geometric property using algebra.
 Start with the complex number and multiply by .